Posten Bring's Privacy Statement regarding Customs clearance for parcels and letters

 1. What type of information we have, why we have it and how we use the information

-In this section, we explain which of your personal data we process, for what purposes the data are used, and the lawful basis for processing your data.
+In this section, we explain which of your personal data we process, for what purposes the data are used, and the legal basis for processing your data.

 1.1 Purpose for Posten's Customs clearance:

-Posten processes personal data in order to perform Customs services in accordance with the authorization granted to Posten by the Norwegian Customs Service for clearance of consignments to and from other countries.
+Posten processes personal data in order to perform customs clearance services for import and export consignments in accordance with authorization from the Norwegian Customs Authority.

-Consignments to and from other countries are required an approval by Customs clearance.
-When importing to private individuals, goods must be declared through Customs, either using a simplified or full Customs clearance procedure.
-In order to speed up the release and delivery of imported goods, Posten uses automated Customs clearance if the consignment is supported with adequate documentation and the recipient has not made a reservation against this service.
+When importing to private individuals, goods must be declared through Customs, either using a simplified or formal customs clearance procedure.
+In order to speed up the release and delivery of imported goods, Posten uses automated customs clearance if the consignment is supported with adequate documentation.

-Simplified Customs clearance is available for goods that are being sent to private individuals and with a value of up to NOK 3,000 (excluding transport and insurance) unless the sender has charged Norwegian duties upfront (VOEC regime).This procedure does not apply to restricted goods such as food, alcohol and tobacco products.
+Simplified Customs clearance is available for goods that are being sent to private individuals and with a value of up to 3,000 kroner (excluding transport and insurance) unless the sender has charged Norwegian duties upfront (VOEC scheme).
+The scheme does not include restricted goods such as food, alcohol, and tobacco products.

-Full customs clearance applies to goods coming into Norway with a value exceeding NOK 3,000 or goods for which the authorities require full Customs clearance.
-These include works of art, antiques, and restricted goods such as alcohol, tobacco products, medicines, dietary supplements and all foods and beverages.
+Customs clearance is required for consignments imported to Norway with a value exceeding 3,000 kroner.
+These includes works of art, antiques, and restricted goods such as alcohol, tobacco products, medicines, dietary supplements and all foods and beverages.

 What type of Personal data we process for this purpose:

-Name and address (recipient and sender), consignment number, social security number (when required), description of the contents of the consignment, value, type of goods, size, and weight.
-For import consignment, duties are reported to the state (VAT and any customs duties or levies payable).
+Name and address (recipient and sender), consignment number, social security number (not required in a simplified customs clearance), description of the contents of the consignment, value, type of goods, size, and weight.
+For import consignment, duties are reported to the government (VAT, and any duties).

 1.2 Purpose for Posten’s processing of payment information: